ctxalgo/ctx/_posts/2016-05-27-en_e200_directly_iterate_over_data_source.md

 ```

 ## Iterating over a single instrument's ohlc.
 First, we get some historical trading data.
-The data is downloaded from CTX servers and stored in base_folder.
+The data is downloaded from CTX servers and stored in `base_folder`.
 You can get the `base_folder` to your own folder.
 Use `instrument_ids` to specify the instruments whose data
 is to be downloaded.
 Here, we only specify a single instrument.
 The historical data time range is decided by
 `start_date` and `end_date`. `data_period` specifies the granularity period of the data.
 It should be smallest